MinuraIddamalgoda/App-A-Day/README.md

 ###### Yes, I really am that clever

 The app itself, as well as the code, is pretty basic and straight forward with good encapsulation and internal documentation.
 I found a site online that hosts sample JSON objects, so a big thank you to https://jsonplaceholder.typicode.com/!
 This was my first go at creating an app with networking functionality so it was a great learning experience.
 I opted for Volley as opposed to an AsyncTask due to ease of use amongst other reasons.

 # Day Six -- Jason The Recycler Part II (iOS) [16th Jan.
 2017]
+This app is more or less a copy of the previous day's app, hence "Round II".
+I did it mostly to draw parallels between Android and iOS development.
+The funcitonality is basic much like the first one, however the difference it mainly in the networking.
+For Android, I use Volley because it's _easier_, however, with iOS, I used SwiftyJSON _becuase I had to_.
+I found networking in iOS to be much more difficult and simply had to use SwiftyJSON or else I doubt I would have completed the project.

 # Day Seven -- Non-Suburban Dictionary (Android) [17th Jan.
 2017]
+This was a slightly different take on networking and displaying data.
+Having found the wonders of AsyncTask (which I somehow did Day Five without), I feel much more confident in Android development.
+This time around, I implemented a single cardview to display the data which was slightly different to the RecyclerView I'm used to.
+I think my CardView implementation could've been done better and am keen to try again.

 # Day Eight -- [18th Jan.
 2017]